D7EAD/liboai/README.md

 <p>Artificial intelligence is an exciting and quickly-changing field.

 If you'd like to partake in further placing the power of AI in the hands of everyday people, please consider contributing by submitting new code and features via a **Pull Request**.
 If you have any issues using the library, or just want to suggest new features, feel free to contact me directly using the info on my <a href="https://github.com/D7EAD">profile</a> or open an **Issue**.

-Please note that all Pull Requests should target the [dev](https://github.com/D7EAD/liboai/tree/dev) branch where additions will be tested and pushed to `main` once finalized.